 We do not agree with Swinehart that the transfer of the working interests in the oil and gas leases under the third contract was merely incidental to a larger agreement.
 Considering all the terms of the third contract, it is clear that the primary purpose of the contract was to secure interests in oil and gas leases.
 The gathering of geological information was merely a means to an end, that is, to locate prospective leases and to ultimately obtain mineral interests in those leases.
-The purpose of the third contract is further emphasized by Swinehart's claim to the unassigned mineral interests in the underlying litigation.
-Thus, we conclude the primary purpose of the third contract was to acquire mineral interests and is subject to the statute of frauds.
+We conclude the primary purpose of the third contract was to acquire mineral interests and is subject to the statute of frauds.